 The museum also hosts a number of temporary exhibits each year, with recent ones centered around artists like Pablo Picasso and Alexander Calder (the American sculptor who invented the mobile).
 Between the permanent collections and temporary exhibits, you’ll have a hard time seeing everything in just one visit.

 As if that wasn’t impressive enough, the museum also emphasizes the importance of art therapy and wellness.
-It collaborates closely with people from the medical and academic fields, and the museum’s programming includes workshops and prescribed visits for people living with mental health issues, autism, eating disorders, and more.
+It collaborates closely with university professors and medical professionals, and the museum’s programming includes workshops and prescribed visits for people living with mental health issues, autism, eating disorders, and more.

 Hours: Open Tuesday through Sunday from 10 a.m. to 5 p.m.
 (9 p.m. on Wednesday)